18F/18f.gsa.gov/_projects/ed-college-scorecard.md

 ---
 layout: project-tag-results
-agency: "Department of Education"
+agency: Department of Education
-title: "College Scorecard"
+title: College Scorecard
 subtitle: Turning data into informed choices
 excerpt: We worked with the Department of Education to bring together federal data from several agencies to help students assess colleges and universities.
 image: /assets/blog/college-scorecard/college-scorecard-3.jpg